gurjeetsinghvirdee/text-to-bookmark/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **MIT License** - see the LICENSE file for details.

+## Maintainer

+This project is maintained by [Gurjeet Singh Virdee](mailto:gurjeetsinghvirdee@gmail.com).
+Feel free to reach out if you have any questions or feedback.